zhmcclient/zhmc-ansible-modules/docs/source/installation.rst

 * 61612 (TCP) - for the HMC API message broker via JMS over STOMP

-For details, see sections "Connecting to the API HTTP server" and "Connecting to the API message broker" in the :term:`HMC API` book.
+For details, see sections "Connecting to the API HTTP server" and "Connecting to the API message broker" in the :ref:`HMC API <HMC API>` book.

 .. _`Supported environments`: